nguyensjsu/fa21-202-water/README.md

 <img width="1095" alt="Screen Shot 2021-12-04 at 11 40 19 AM" src="https://user-images.githubusercontent.com/67829172/144722594-e65b6252-16ed-4dc7-968d-be93d295b54b.png">

 -   The state pattern is a behavioral design pattern.
 According to GoF definition, a state allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.
-State Pattern been used to transition between the different game playing states.
+State Pattern has been used to transition between the different game playing states.
 The different states are: GamePlayingState, GameOverState, GameStartState and CharacterSelectionState

 ### [Decorator](./images/decorator_pattern_class_diagram.png)